Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models

 with where $k^t$ is the map

 and $f_{\e_m}(x,y)$ is a $C^2$ family of unimodal maps such that

-Also, let $K_0=K^t_0$ be the Cantor set induced by $k=k^t$.
-See figure 2.
+Also, let $\mathcal{K}_0=\mathcal{K}^t_0:=\cap_{n\in \N} (k^t)^{-n}([0,\frac{t}{2}]\cup [1- \frac{t}{2}, 1])$ be the Cantor set induced by $k=k^t$.
+See Figure 2.

-To simplify the exposition, firstly we consider the proof of theorem A only for maps $F=F^t$ of the form~(\ref{e.bc}).
-Then, we explain how the general case follows from the previous one (at the end of this section).
+To simplify the exposition, firstly we consider the proof of Theorem A only for maps $F=F^t$ of the form~(\ref{e.bc}).
+Then, at the end of this section, we explain how the general case follows from the previous one.

-We begin by recalling some classical facts about dynamically defined Cantor sets and their thickness.
+We begin by recalling some classical facts about dynamically defined Cantor sets and their thicknesses.
 For a more detailed explanation, see~\cite{PT}.

 \begin{defi} We say that a Cantor set $\mathcal{K}\subset\mathbb{R}$ is \emph{dynamically defined} if it is the maximal invariant set of a $C^{1+\al}$ expanding map with respect to a given Markov partition. \end{defi}